 - Coastwatchers: a blending of the Expedition Class and Skullbone projects into a 4-month circumnavigation of the coastline of Tasmania, with some 2,000 Tasmanian students and volunteers collecting and cataloguing over 36,000 pieces of plastic pollution and other pieces of marine debris - weighing nearly 2,000kg - along the way.
 Classes took part for days or a week at a time, interstate locations participated on their own beaches, and thousands more students watched online.
 You can see all of the Coastwatchers video updates with schools around Tasmanian here, and the longer versions of the longer expeditions at Recherche Bay, Flinders Island, the Tarkine Coast and the South-West Wilderness can be seen here.
 This project is now being expanded into a broader community and research project in partnership with the Alcorso Foundation and UTAS.

-- Antarctica: a fantastic pilot-run of a new Antarctic Studies program in partnership with teacher David Dieckfoss, linking high school students directly with Antarctic researchers.
+- Antarctica: a fantastic Antarctic Studies program, linking high school students directly with Antarctic researchers.
 The program offers many innovative and in-depth alternatives to traditional studies, including the opportunity for students to experience extended fly-overs of Antarctica themselves!

 - Envirothon Australia: an older secondary environmental competition (years 11-12), where students build on the above programs to demonstrate their level of understanding of these issues and the species involved through an extra-curricular environmental competition involving detailed field tests and environmental impact assessments set at a tertiary education level.
 By invitation, the competition is based on a North American initiative in which 500,000 students compete each year.
 Our long-term aim is to field an Australian team in the North American competition.
 In 2011, our winning team was sent to Lord Howe Island to participate in research into the death of sea birds due to excessive plastic consumption in the Tasman Sea.